 Classic Stuffing: A Holiday Favorite

-Baked Thanksgiving stuffing with breadcrumbs is on the table
+Baked Thanksgiving stuffing with breadcrumbs and herbs

 Classic stuffing is the heart of many Thanksgiving tables.
 This dish combines simple ingredients to create a rich, comforting flavor.